 Set in a peaceful and beautiful valley, you may see some of Tasmania’s wildlife, such as swift parrots and platypus.

 Cultural and natural heritage combine in the Limestone Heritage Walk, a self-guided walk linking the geology with a century of human activity contributing to colonial and national development.
-Two hour guided walks are available for a reasonable cost, and can be booked online.
+Guided walks are available for a reasonable cost, and can be booked online.
 Bookings are essential.

 The Arboretum offers three picnic shelters, two with coin operated electric barbecues.
 There are also two general shelters and a platypus observatory and bird hide on the shore of Founders’ Lake.